irmen/pyc64/il65/readme.txt

 -----------

 @todo allow expressions everywhere a number or string is now present can parse them using ast.parse?
-@todo allow floating point calculations in the parser in expressions but always truncate them to integer if stored? (like 64tass does)
 @todo allow simple functions such as abs, len, max, min, pow, round, sum, and the bunch of functions from the Math module such as sin, cos, trunc etc